Mole Check at the Cadogan Clinic offers a variety of ways to surgically remove moles, from cryotherapy and mole shaving to surgical removal and Mohs.

 We recommend you seek professional attention for any of your moles if you notice one or more of the following symptoms:

-+ it has changed/is changing shape and size
+It has/is changing shape and size

-+ it is inflamed; it is itchy or painful
+It is inflamed, itchy or painful

-+ it is protruding or causing irritation (for example, it’s catching on clothing).
+It is protruding or causing irritation (for example, it’s catching on clothing)